vrajp3301/75-days-of-LLMs/Day-6/day6.md

 - [Towards Trustworthy AI Development: Mechanisms for Supporting Verifiable Ethical AI](https://arxiv.org/abs/2109.10383)
 - [Ethical and Societal Implications of Language Model Bias](https://arxiv.org/abs/2108.10725)

-This README outlines key ethical considerations in the development of Large Language Models (LLMs), along with references for further exploration of the topic.